magento/merchdocs/src/system/saas.md

 When you create a SaaS project, Commerce generates one or more SaaS data spaces depending on whether or not you have an Adobe Commerce license:

-- **Adobe Commerce** - One production environment; two testing environments
+- **Adobe Commerce** - One production data space; two testing data spaces

-- **Magento Open Source** - One production environment; no testing environments
+- **Magento Open Source** - One production data space; no testing data spaces

 ### Select or create SaaS project {#createsaasenv}

 {:.bs-callout-info}
-If you do not see the **Commerce Services Connector** section in the Commerce configuration, you need to install the desired Commerce Service, such as [Product Recommendations]({{ site.devdocs_url }}/recommendations/install-configure.html).
+If you do not see the **Commerce Services Connector** section in the Commerce configuration, you need to install the Commerce modules for your desired Commerce Service, such as [Product Recommendations]({{ site.devdocs_url }}/recommendations/install-configure.html).

 To select or create a SaaS project, request the Commerce API key from the Commerce license holder for your store.